pauldepstein/Loan_Calculator/README.md

 2) Fill in the loan amount with a positive sum of money.
 3) Fill in the annual interest rate in % -- this can not be negative but 0 interest is permitted.
 4) Fill in the number of monthly payments (a positive whole number).
+5) Press the **Calculate** button.
-5) Observe the result which is the fair monthly payment that results, assuming that interest is continuously compounded.
+6) Observe the result which is the fair monthly payment that results, assuming that interest is continuously compounded.
-6) If the user breaches any of the criteria given in 2) to 4), an error message is displayed.
+7) If the user breaches any of the criteria given in 2) to 4), an error message is displayed.

 ## Frontend dev user mode
 1) Check that git is installed.